radiantearth/stac-best-practices/best-practices-zarr.md

 - A single time slice of a time series
 - A single multiscale dataset

-It is **HIGHLY RECOMMENDED** to reference a unique Zarr store per STAC Item to avoid ambiguity when accessing data via the asset hrefs.
+Each STAC Item in the collection references its own separate Zarr store.
+This pattern is appropriate when individual scenes or time slices are stored independently, allowing for more flexible data management and access patterns.
+Each Item's assets reference its unique Zarr store via the [store link](#store-link-relationship).

 #### STAC Collection